chinmaya-panda/Chinmaya-Panda/README.md

 - 👋 Hi, I’m Chinmaya Panda
-- 👀 I’m interested in Python, Data Visualization, Data Science and Big Data Analytics
+- 👀 I’m interested in Data Visualization, Data Science and Big Data Analytics using Python
-- 🌱 I’m currently learning PySpark, ReactJS and K8S
+- 🌱 I’m currently learning PySpark, Node.JS and K8S
 - 💞️ I’m looking to collaborate on API development
 - 📫 How to reach me emailchinmayapanda@gmail.com and twitter: @Chinmaya051985